Poisson Hail on a Wireless Ground: Introduction

 It is best to start with the {\em Poisson Hail on a Hot Ground} (PHHG) dynamics introduced in \cite{baccelli_foss_2011}.
 In this model, in addition to their service demand, each arrival at locus $x$ comes with an exclusion set $S\subset \mathbb{R}^d$.
 A typical instance, which is used in this introduction, is that where $S = B(x,R)$, namely the closed ball with radius $R$ centered at $x$, where $R>0$ is a fixed constant or a random variable.
 Two arrivals are said to be conflicting if their exclusion sets intersect.
 No two conflicting customers can be served simultaneously.
 The service of a customer with arrival time $t$ starts when all conflicting customers that arrived before $t$ have left the system.
-This can be seen as a local First-Come-First-Serve (FCFS) rule.
+This can be seen as a local First-Come-First-Served (FCFS) rule.
 The service speed is constant.
 Here is what explains the terminology.
-The ball of a customer is the footprint of the hailstone associated with this customer and its service demand is the height of this hailstone.
-The temperature of the compact $\cal X$ (subset of the ground) is constant so that the hailstones touching the ground melt at constant speed, whereas the others form a (cold) heap-shaped spatial queue.
+The ball of a customer {{can be seen as}} the footprint of the hailstone associated with this customer and its service demand is the height of this hailstone.
+The temperature of the compact $\cal X$ (subset of the ground) is constant so that the hailstones that touch the ground melt at constant speed, whereas the others form a (cold) pile-shaped spatial queue.

-The second dynamics is that obtained from the PHHG when setting $S=\{x\}$ (or $R=0$), namely a hailstone arriving at $x$ is an ice-stick at $x$.
-In this case, when the space marginal measure $\mu$ is absolutely continuous w.r.t.
-Lebesgue measure, no two customers ever conflict a.s., so that each stick receives immediate attention and melts at constant speed.
-This model is the spatial birth and death (SBD) process introduced in \cite{preston1975spatial}.
-If the space marginal is atomic, we get a queuing network made of a finite collection of independent M/M/1 queues located at the atoms of $\mu$.
+The second dynamics is that obtained from the PHHG when setting $S=\{x\}$ (or $R=0$), namely a hailstone arriving at $x$ is an ice-stick at $x$. {{In this case, when the measure $m$ is absolutely continuous w.r.t.
+Lebesgue measure}}, no two customers ever conflict a.s., so that each stick receives immediate attention and melts at constant speed.
+This model is the spatial birth-and-death (SBD) process introduced by Preston in \cite{preston1975spatial}.
+If the space marginal is atomic, we get a queuing network consisting of a finite collection of independent FCFS M/M/1 queues located {{at the atoms of $m$}} if the height variables are exponential and i.i.d.